feenkcom/gt4opencv/README.md

 ## How to load

-You can load the whole code in Pharo 7.0 using the following snippet:
+You can load the whole code in a [Glamorous Toolkit](https://gtoolkit.com/install/) image using the following snippet:

 ```
-EpMonitor current disable.
-[
 Metacello new
-    baseline: 'GToolkit4OpenCV';
+    baseline: 'GToolkit4OpenCVWithoutGT';
     repository: 'github://feenkcom/gt4opencv/src';
     load
-] ensure: [ EpMonitor current enable ].
 ```